mseemann/angular2-mdl/README.md

-Angular 2 components, directives and styles based on material design lite https://getmdl.io.
+Angular 2 components, directives and styles based on material design lite https://getmdl.io (v: 1.1.3).

 This package assumes that you are building an Angular2 app with TypeScript.
 Angular CLI makes it even easier but isn't required.